awsdocs/amazon-elasticache-docs/doc_source/memcache/Clusters.Modify.md

 1. In the **Modify Cluster** window, make the modification\(s\) you want\.
 **Important**
-You can upgrade to newer engine versions \(see [Upgrading Engine Versions](VersionManagement.md)\), but you cannot downgrade to older engine versions except by deleting the existing cluster and creating it anew\.
+You can upgrade to newer engine versions\.
+For more information on doing so, see [Upgrading Engine Versions](VersionManagement.md)\.
+However, you can't downgrade to older engine versions except by deleting the existing cluster and creating it again\.

    The **Apply Immediately** box applies only to engine version modifications\.
 To apply changes immediately, choose the **Apply Immediately** check box\.
 If this box is not chosen, engine version modifications will be applied during the next maintenance window\.
 Other modifications, such as changing the maintenance window, are applied immediately\.